 I’m not saying things are perfect for you; nothing is ever perfect.
 What I am saying is that you have so much good going on in your life.
 Can you appreciate all that you have?

 If you can, that’s great, and I’m happy for you.

 If you get into the habit of practising gratitude, it’s easier to turn that light at the end of the tunnel into a spotlight.

 I’m not a big fan of going to the gym or doing exercise classes, but I want to live for as long as possible.
 I also want to have as much of my mind intact, so I have to keep fit.

 When I feel like giving up, when that internal voice says, “I hate this, go home, give up”.
 I talk back to that voice out loud.
-“Kieran you are so lucky to be able to take time out of your day and devote it to improving your help.
-There are fat people who have lost limbs to diabetes that don’t have that opportunity.”
+“Kieran you are so lucky to be able to take time out of your day and devote it to improving your health.
+There are people who have lost limbs to diabetes that no longer have the opportunity you have.”

 That shuts me up.